vigetlabs/blendid/extras/shopify/README.md

 Not depicted in this example is the integration of these gulp tasks with your configured task pipelines.
 It is up to you to add `shopifywatch` to a list of tasks executed during development, and `shopifydeploy` to a deploy task.

 **One Caveat**: It is true that, during development, you will actually be deploying (uploading) files to the Shopify server that holds your theme files, overwriting what's there.
 Keep this in mind!
 Always develop against a test theme on a dev Shopify project and if you're working with a team, take care not to overwrite eachother's work.

-#### `package.json`

-Included in this example is a `package.json` with dependencies needed to use these gulp tasks.
-You'll need to either install them by name or copy the dependencies over and `npm install`.

 #### API Credentials